ga-wdi-lessons/rails-routing/readme.md

 ## Nested Resources (15 min)

 The way our app is currently routed is fine.
 Songs and artists have their very own resources and doesn't depend on the other.
 We can, however, change our domain a bit.
-We can make Songs depend on their Artist.
+We can make `Songs` depend on their `Artist`.
 We indicate, and control this, by nesting our resources.
 We want to be able to visit urls like this:

 `http://www.tu.nr/artists/3/songs/12`

 * Currently we can visit an artist show page, which includes a link of all that artist's songs.

-Q. What would it mean to have a URL like that?
+**Q**.
+What would it mean to have a URL like that?
 Why do we do it this way?
 ---

 > A.
-  * It concisely reflects our data structure: all songs are dependent on an artist.
+  * It concisely reflects our data structure: all `songs` are dependent on an `artist`.
   * Also allows users to access specific information using the URL.

-Ultimately, we want to structure our routes so that all Songs exist in the context of a parent Artist.
+Ultimately, we want to structure our routes so that all `Songs` exist in the context of a parent `Artist`.

-> The reasons might not be so apparent for routes like show, edit, update and destroy because we have access to a song ID in the url anyway.
-But by using nested resources, it's easier to create a song because we have the artists id in the url.
-Or maybe we want the songs index route to be namespaced under an artist.
-We can **ensure** that a Song is associated with a specific Artist.
+> The reasons might not be so apparent for routes like `show`, `edit`, `update` and `destroy` because we have access to a `song` ID in the url anyway.
+But by using nested resources, it's easier to create a `song` because we have the `artists` id in the url.
+Or maybe we want the `songs` index route to be namespaced under an `artist`.
+We can **ensure** that a `Song` is associated with a specific `Artist`.

 > This brings us to another side note.
 Ultimately your domain model is just that, yours.
 It's up to you to decide whats the right fit.
 Which tables make the most sense for the problems that I face in my application.
 Which associations should I use to best facilitate querying my database.
 Which resources should I have and under which namespaces?
 These are the questions developers ask themselves each and every time a new application is being created.
 We're just here to teach you some tools to answer these questions for yourself.

-So our ideal Song index will look something like this...
+So our ideal `Song` `index` will look something like this...

 ```rb
 # songs#index